fanily/poetriesbookstores/wp-content/plugins/woocommerce-auto-added-coupons/readme.txt

 4. Additionals restrictions based on shipping or payment method or the customer

 == Changelog ==

+= 2.3.4 =
+* FIX: WooCommerce 2.6 and UPS / USPS Shipping method compatibility ( those plugins use : as separator )
+* FIX: Coupon by url (hook on wp_loaded instead of init)
+* FIX: Admin pages invalid parsing of Chosen inputboxes WooCommerce < 2.3.0
+* FIX: Free product on WooCommerce < 2.3.0
+* INTERNAL: Rewritten overwrite_success_message methods
+* (PRO) Ajax 'Apply coupon' support for free product selection on cart and checkout page.
+(OVERRIDEABLE TEMPLATE FILES UPDATED!)
+* (PRO) FEATURE: Remember coupons that are not valid when applying (on the cart page) and apply them automatically when they validate

 = 2.3.3 =
 * FIX: limit_usage_to_x_items: Removed call to get_discount_amount from coupon_has_a_value; it is redundant and caused limit_usage_to_x_items to change